simonmcho/blog/README.md

 Eg. `$task = Task::find($id);` - The `find($id)` comes from the inheritance of the `Model` class
 - We also added a static function by using a keyword `scope` in our function, rather than `static`.
 This lets Laravel know that the function is within the scope of the class:
 Eg. `public function scopeGetIncompleted ($query)`.
 This allows `App\Task::getIncompleted()->where('id','>','2')->get();`
-- Route Model Binding: Naming your wildcard in your route the same as the argument passed in the method used for the route allows Laravel to call specific query builder methods: eg.
+- Route Model Binding: Naming your wildcard in your route the same as the argument passed in the method used for the route allows Laravel to call specific query builder methods. **YOUR WILDCARD FOR YOUR MODEL OBJECT NEEDS TO BE APPENDED WITH AN UNDERSCORE** (eg. `post_id`, `service_id`): eg.
 ```
 // Route